Pauan/fable-getting-started/README.md

 Make sure that you have [`node`](https://nodejs.org/) and [`yarn`](https://yarnpkg.com/) installed.

-You can get [`yarn`](https://yarnpkg.com/) from either [its website](https://yarnpkg.com/en/docs/install) or by using the following
+You can get [`yarn`](https://yarnpkg.com/) from
-command:
+[its website](https://yarnpkg.com/en/docs/install), or alternatively by using the following command:

 ```
 npm install --global yarn
 ```

-Now you must use the [`yarn install`](https://yarnpkg.com/en/docs/cli/install) command, which will download all of the necessary dependencies for the project.
+Now you must use [`yarn install`](https://yarnpkg.com/en/docs/cli/install), which will download all of the necessary dependencies for the project.
 After the dependencies are downloaded, it will then automatically compile your project.

 You can instead use [`yarn`](https://yarnpkg.com/en/docs/cli/install) which is exactly the same as [`yarn install`](https://yarnpkg.com/en/docs/cli/install)

-You do not need to install Fable globally.
-Instead, Fable will be installed locally inside of the `node_modules` folder.
-This makes it easier for other people to contribute to your project: they do not need to install Fable globally, and it also guarantees that everybody is compiling your project with the correct version of Fable.
+You do not need to install Fable globally: Fable will be installed locally inside of the `node_modules` folder.
+This makes it easier for other people to contribute to your project because they do not need to install Fable globally, and it also guarantees that everybody is compiling your project with the correct version of Fable.

 Customization
 =============

-You will probably want to change the following files:
+You will probably want to change the following properties:

 * `package.json`